COVID-19 supplier information

 Should an individual be unable to attend their usual place of work to care for family members

-There is stricter guidance for those who live with or care for someone who is considered a ‘extremely vulnerable’ during this period and at a higher risk in relation to COVID-19.
+Follow the UK Government guidance for those who live with or care for someone who is considered ‘clinically extremely vulnerable’ during this period and at a higher risk in relation to COVID-19.

 If an employee falls into this category they should talk to their line manager around what steps could be put in place to allow ‘social distancing’ as advised by UK Government .
 They may also consider taking unpaid leave to mitigate any risk and support with care for their dependent.